angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

    _(Note: You cannot see a guild's information other than how many members it currently has.
 It's best to ask around on world chat about the guild rank and building levels for more information.)_
 4. The game will ask you if you're sure about joining this guild, simply tap **Yes.**

-## Creating vs Joining: Which one is best route?
+## Creating vs Joining: Which one is the best route?

 Hi everyone!
 Angela here, guildmaster of "Oh Idk."
 I've seen a lot of people asking about how they can leave their guilds, especially new players.
-However, there are only two options: Creating your own OR Joining another, which leads us to the next question: Which one is the most efficient path to take as a beginner?
+There are only two options: Creating your own OR Joining another which leads us to the next question: Which one is the most efficient path to take as a beginner?

-The answer is simply: Joining another guild.

-As a starting player, you

-Certain playe
+The answer is simple: Join a pre-existing guild.
+As a starting player, you need access to higher resources and worker buildings for better progression.
+Your crafts shouldn't take too long in the beginning or take too much resources, but faster is always better if you want to progress quick.

+Most guilds do require a certain investment level for them to allow you to join.
+Sure, but there are also starter guilds that will take you in no matter how much you have.
+The difference about newly-made guilds and well established ones is that, newer guilds thrive on how much a new player can instantly bring in to their guild upon joining, and not necessarily on how much you will be contributing in the future like well-established ones.

+I made my own guild when I was in level 50s with 800M invested evenly throughout all the buildings.
+If you have plans on making your own guild in the future, the best way to prepare for it is to slowly invest in all the buildings and get to a stable point in your shop where you have almost nothing to spend your coins anymore and just actively invest.

+It all comes down to how you want to play the game.
+If you want to be with other new players, it's fine.
+The only downside to that is your growth would be a little slower because as a guildmaster, you have buildings to invest on and worry about.
+Surely, if you want to be the best guildmaster in town, you don't want pressure your members to invest.
+They're basically your in-game fam!
+Be a little more considerate as we all have a shop first before we have city buildings.
+We all can't invest much when we're not even making that much gold yet.

+In the end, this is just a game and we're all here to have fun!